 Crime Issues In Yolo County

-Roughly 27% of Americans have a criminal record.
+Roughly 27% of Americans have a criminal record, according to San Joaquin County DUI Lawyers.
 They have been received for any number of reasons ranging from minor offenses to some of the worst crimes on the books, the United States has the most people incarcerated per percentage of population of any developed country.
 As the criminal justice system as a whole begins to reform and re-evaluate the current techniques used for crime and punishment, many states are worried about potential increases in crime.

 California is no exception.
 Currently at its lowest crime rates since 1967, California has made great strides over half a century to reduce crime rates statewide.
 With the rate as low as 397 per 100,000 residents, California is not without its trouble spots.
 With unique problems developing in every county of this state, it is significantly more helpful to address crime issues on a county-by-county basis.